-Mission Critical GSE software shall come under configuration control when it has passed acceptance tests and is ready for use on Flight hardware.
+Mission Critical GSE software shall come under configuration control prior to starting acceptance tests and is ready for use on Flight hardware.
 Any subsequent changes shall be subject to acceptance testing, and shall be approved by the Project Manager prior to being incorporated into the GSE.